 - Hair Dryer

-Cut one length of PVC pipe 16 inches long, then cut the 16 piece in half at a 40° angle as shown on the left.
+Cut one length of PVC pipe 16 inches long, then cut the 16 pieces in half at a 40° angle as shown on the left.
 Then cut wedges about an inch above the angled cut like in the right image.
-This will help unrestrict airflow when inside the boots.
+This will help unrestricted airflow when inside the boots.

 Cut seven 2-inch PVC sleeves, 2 inches long, and connect everything together.
 Glue them in place as seen in the picture above.